-Step 3: When you see the LED, press the home button on the remote.
+Step 3: When you see the LED, press the Home button on the remote.
 The remote should now be paired.

 Step 1: Unplug the power cable from the Chromecast and wait for at least a minute.
 (Ensure that you leave the Chromecast plugged into the TV’s HDMI port.)

 Step 2: Plug the power cable back into the Chromecast.
 The Chromecast should begin searching for the remote.

-Step 3: The Chromecast will begin the initial setup process as a new device.
+Step 4: The Chromecast will begin the initial setup process as a new device.
 Follow through with this process.

 If these steps do not work, try the following process instead.
 Factory resetting does not mean you will lose your data, but it means that the Chromecast with Google TV initial setup will happen again from scratch.